-As we said before, the costs involved in a sofa cover are way cheaper than a new sofa or upholstery.
-That’s the reason why we started this company!
-But this doesn’t mean that the quality is different.
-What happens with sofa covers is that they are more affordable (with us) is because of 3 key differences:
+Spoiler alert: A lot less.
+The costs involved in producing sofa slipcovers are much cheaper than those of a new sofa or reupholstering an old sofa.
+That’s the reason we started this company!
+But this doesn’t mean that the quality is inferior.
+Our sofa covers are more affordable because of three key differences:

-- No irreversible changes – it’s a cover only, so we don’t fix padding or cushions
+- No irreversible changes.
+We only produce the sofa cover, we don’t fix padding or cushions.

-- We don’t outsource – everything from fabrics to final product is done in-house
+- We don’t outsource.
+Everything from fabrics to the final product is done in-house.

-- No middlemen – we represent ourselves from sales to manufacturing
+- No middlemen.
+We represent ourselves at every stage, from sales to manufacturing.

-- Labour price: when we started in 2007 we were just a small team (well there were only Rachel and Henry, our founders).
-And since then, we have grown a little bit every day, till suddenly being the little family business that we are today.
-So during all these years, we have accumulated a lot of know-how about how to make sofa covers, doing them in the best and most efficient way.
-Always prioritizing quality rather than speed.
-Also, when you buy a sofa cover, all labour and fabric prices are included in the final price.
+- Labour price.
+When we started in 2007 we were just a small team (right in the beginning it was literally just Rachel and Henry, our founders).
+We’ve grown since then but we’ve maintained that hands-on attitude, so we’ve accumulated a lot of know-how about how to make sofa covers, and how to do it in the best and most efficient way.
+And when you buy a sofa cover from us, all labour and fabric prices are included in the final price.

-- Shipping and delivery: all Comfort Works orders have free shipping as long as cart values are over US$150 or equivalent in other currencies.
-So, that’s one less thing to worry about 😉
+- Shipping and delivery.
+All Comfort Works orders over US$150 ship for free.
+So that’s one less thing to worry about 😉

 Finally, we’ll be able to see the cost of reupholstery vs slipcovers and compare them side by side.
 The slipcover prices are taken from the Comfort Works price guide of our most popular models (not including custom made-to-measure prices – head here for those).
 Click on the re-upholstery prices to find their sources.

 2 Seater Sofa Price